What was the relationship between faith and reason in the Middle Ages

-Further, an important aspect of monastic life was education, specifically study of the scriptures, the early church fathers (Patristics) and the classics of the Greco-Roman period.
+Further, an important aspect of monastic life was education, specifically the study of the scriptures, the early church fathers (Patristics), and the classics of the Greco-Roman period.
 Learning was considered a form of devotion to God and a necessary component of loving God in body, mind, and spirit.
-In addition it is also known that some convents even engaged in the copying of manuscripts and provided intellectual avenues for learned (albeit aristocratic) women to pursue the scholarly life.
+In addition, it is also known that some convents even engaged in the copying of manuscripts and provided intellectual avenues for learned (albeit aristocratic) women to pursue a scholarly life.

 The Creation of the University

 As John C. Scott describes, the university in the Western World was a creation of the Middle Ages.
 The very first institutions for higher learning apart from the monastery were known as cathedral schools, specifically designed by the bishop in major cities to train and educate clergy.
 As European societies became increasingly complex and new forms of specialized education were in need, the university extended as a natural outgrowth of these cathedral schools.
 For instance, the University of Paris (est. c.1150) was an extension of the cathedral school at Notre Dame, the cathedral in Paris.

 However, the University of Paris is not unique in its Christian affiliation.
 Cambridge’s first college was founded by the Bishop of Ely (in the province of Canterbury) in 1284.
 Oxford too, the oldest university in the English-speaking world, is known to have had strong ties with the Dominicans, Franciscans, Augustinians, and Carmelites as early as the thirteenth century.
 So, it would be safe to say that the creation of the modern, western university had its roots in Christendom, particularly the cathedral schools and monastic movements of the Middle Ages.
 It would be hard to defend an anti-intellectual caricature of religion in light of these realities.

 A Cautionary Note on Orthodoxy